kimizhu/oltest_azureright.ja-jp/oltest_azureright/v1/Topic/Scenario_-_Send_a_Company-Confidential_Email.md

 #### How to send emails that contain company-confidential information using Outlook Web App

-1. Within the Outlook Web App, create a new mail message, add any attachments that you want to include, and then select *&lt;organization name&gt;* users or groups from the address book.
+1. Within the Outlook Web App, create a new mail message, add any attachments that you want to include, and then select *<organization name>* users or groups from the address book.

-2. Click **…**, click **Set permissions**, and then select **&lt;organization name - Confidential&gt;**:
+2. Click **…**, click **Set permissions**, and then select **<organization name - Confidential>**:

     ![](../Image/AzRMS_OWATemplate.png)

 3. Send the message.

-When somebody on the **To**, **Cc**, or **Bcc** line receives this email, they might be asked to authenticate before they can read the message, to verify that they are a user from *&lt;organization name&gt;*.
+When somebody on the **To**, **Cc**, or **Bcc** line receives this email, they might be asked to authenticate before they can read the message, to verify that they are a user from *<organization name>*.
 Other times, users are not prompted because they are already authenticated.

-People that you send your email to will be able to forward it to other people, but only users from *&lt;organization name&gt;* will be able to read it.
+People that you send your email to will be able to forward it to other people, but only users from *<organization name>* will be able to read it.
 If you attach an Office document, it will have the same protection, even if that attachment is saved with a different name, to another location.
 However, successfully authenticated users can copy and paste from the email or attachment, or print from it.
 If you need more restrictive protection that prevents actions such as these, contact the help desk.

 **Need help?**

 -   Contact the help desk:

-    -   *&lt;contact details&gt;*
+    -   *<contact details>*

 ### Example Customized User Documentation

 ![](../Image/AzRMS_ExampleBanner.png)

 ##### How to send emails that contain company-confidential information using Outlook